thatguy11325/pokerl/content/docs/appendix/breakdown/battling/index.md

 <figcaption>Various battle situations.
 From left to right: (a) Wild battle. (b) Trainer battle. (c) Running away from battle. (d) Catching a Pokémon. (e) Pokémon fainting and Player blacking out.</figcaption>
 </div>

-Half of the previously mentioned objectives involve battling and winning against other trainers.
+Half of Pokémon's objectives involve battling and winning against other trainers.
 However, teaching battling *is not* required to make an agent capable of completing Pokémon with RL.

 ## The Battle System